The Citadel and College of Charleston Graduate School Joint Degree Programs

 Courses are jointly listed at both institutions and joint degree seeking students are able to register and pay for all of their courses, including those being offered at the non-home institution, register and pay for all of their courses, including those being offered at the non-home institution, through their home institution’s registration system.
 Students are later entered into the system at the non-home institution and registered for those courses by way of a series of multiple roster exchanges between the two institutions.
 These exchanges continue thorough Add/Drop for the semester.

-University of Charleston, SC students will be issued a campus wide ID number (CWID), email address, username/user ID once they have taken their first Citadel course.
+College of Charleston students will be issued a campus wide ID number (CWID), email address, username/user ID once they have taken their first Citadel course.
 Instructions can be found on The Citadel website.
 Citadel students are encouraged to contact the IT department at the College of Charleston to secure login credentials so that they may utilize campus resources, including wireless internet.

 The management of the program is vested in a joint program committee composed of representatives of the departments at both institutions.
 This committee includes the director and the associate director (the latter two positions rotate between the two institutions).
 Your academic advisor will be a faculty member at your home institution.

-Grades are posted on your home institution’s student records platform (Lesesne Gateway for Citadel students and MyCharleston for University of Charleston, SC students).
+Grades are posted on your home institution’s student records platform (Lesesne Gateway for Citadel students and MyCharleston for College of Charleston).
 Since each institution has their own calendars, students may experience a short delay in the posting of final grades from the joint institution.

 You will participate in commencement exercises at your home institution.